 OJS 2.4.3+ and 3+ include a generic Usage Statistics Plugin that is responsible for how these statistics are logged and recorded in the system.
-The plugin’s default configurations are reasonable, and work for most use cases, though you will want to review them after you install or upgrade OJS.
-In order to enable the collection of usage data, make sure that this plugin is enabled.
+The plugin’s default configurations are reasonable and work for most use cases, though you will want to review them after you install or upgrade OJS.
+To enable the collection of usage data, make sure that this plugin is enabled.

 We won’t go into detail for every single configuration option for the plugin, but we do suggest the following as a reasonable setup:

 Once the Usage Statistics plugin has been enabled, you need to ensure that statistics are logged and processed as part of OJS’ “scheduled tasks.”
 There are two ways to do this:

 The plugin can be found in OJS 2 by going to User Home > Journal Manager > System Plugins > Generic Plugins > Acron Plugin.